New Hanover is currently exploring the possibility of becoming a Reconciling in Christ (RIC) church.

 How can I learn more?

-And on July 28, during service announcements, the congregation watched a video from members of St. John’s Lutheran Church in Jacksonville, FL on why being an RIC community is important for them and the impact it can have on people’s lives
+During service announcements, the congregation watched a video from members of St. John’s Lutheran Church in Jacksonville, FL on why being an RIC community is important for them and the impact it can have on people’s lives

 Feel free to contact any New Hanover Evangelical Lutheran Church RIC core team member below for more information about our journey: